-Intoxication and/or disorderly conduct resulting from consumption of alcoholic beverages or other substances will be considered a serious violation of campus regulations and will result in disciplinary action.
-The possession or sale of drugs is a violation of the law.
+Intoxication and/or disorderly conduct resulting from consumption of alcoholic beverages or legal or illegal drugs will be considered a serious violation of campus regulations and will result in disciplinary action.
+The possession or sale of illegal drugs is a violation of the law.
 Sunbridge Institute will, therefore, make every effort to uphold the law and render assistance and support to law enforcement agencies legally and ethically pursuing their objectives, while at the same time render assistance to students when needed or necessary.